 In the cradle of coffee – Ethiopia

 In today’s Ethiopia, the history of coffee began in the first place.
 And whoever brings some time to the article will understand where my website gets its name from.
+Read more about coffee in Ethiopia and where it all started.

 - The shepherd Kaldi from Kaffa in the land of Abyssinia noticed that his goats did not want to sleep at night, and went to the cause.